-When handling invertebrates there is a risk of reducing the quality of the material with respect to taxonomic work.
-Important taxonomically parts as gills, legs, cerci, mouthparts etc. can be lost or destroyed during handling connected with identification, sample composition and transportation.
+When handling and shipping invertebrates, there is a risk of reducing the quality of the material.
+Taxonomically important parts of the body, as gills, legs, cerci, mouthparts etc., can be lost or destroyed in actions connected with identification, sample composition and transportation.
 Contamination of larvae can also occur during these processes as well as during the identification work at the participating laboratories.
-All mentioned possibilities for faults can influence on the results of the identifications and disturb the results in a negative way.
+All mentioned possibilities for faults could influence on the results of the identifications and disturb the results in a negative way.